-- With a KitchenAid stand mixer or handheld electric mixer, beat the cream cheese, sugar, vanilla, maple syrup and eggs until smooth on medium speed.
+- With a mixer, beat the cream cheese, sugar, vanilla, maple syrup and 2 eggs until smooth on medium speed.

 - Bake for 45 to 55 minutes till the top is golden brown.
 Set aside to cool.

-- To make the glaze, beat the icing sugar, milk and maple syrup with a KitchenAid mixer or handheld mixer on low until smooth.
+- Beat the powdered sugar, milk and maple syrup with a mixer on low until smooth.
 Stir in the pecans.